can i trek Rhinos in akagera national park-rwanda

 Akagera National Park rhino tracking costs $75 per person.
 Rhino tracking in the Akagera National Park only allows a minimum of two travelers and a maximum of four travelers.

 Travelers may be concerned about whether it is safe when they approach rhinos on foot in a national park.
 The white rhino is normally not aggressive.
-They can tolerate the travelers’ presence as long as you do not go too close to them. which is in contrast with the black rhinos that are known for being so aggressive and dangerous.
+They can tolerate the travelers’ presence as long as you do not go too close to them. which is in contrast with the black rhinos, which are known for being so aggressive and dangerous.
 The rhino trackers are instructed by park rangers on how to keep a safe distance from the rhinos and how to behave in their presence.